Information and references on every soldier known to have served with the 2/2 Pioneer Battalion during World War 2.

 Applicable Australian War Memorial circulars : official documents such as Prisoner Of War / Missing Status Circulars, Death Circulars and Award Circulars.
 See `References found' below regarding photos.
 Note that soldiers were often buried then moved to a more central / larger cemetery later, so Death Circulars made at the time may record an out of date burial location.
 Abbreviations specific to the Prisoner Of War / Missing Status Circulars are B (Borneo), Co or Coy (Company), Fu (Fukuoka, Japan), IRC (International Red Cross), J (Java), M (Malaya), MB (Moulmein, Burma), MBD (Missing Believed Dead), MBP (Missing Believed Prisoner), Msg (Missing), PW (Prisoner of War), PWBD (Prisoner of War Believed Dead), Th (Thailand).
 Additional abbreviations are on the Glossary webpage.

 References found : entries (typically books or newspaper articles) and photos found during web searches and from other sources.
 Clickable entries are of references stored on this website, (for example photos and submitted soldier stories).
-The National Archives of Australia (NAOA) define their entries in several ways : NOT EXAMINED (the record exists but has not yet been assessed for public access availability), OPEN (the record exists and can be viewed at the NAOA), OPEN WITH EXCEPTION (where some information has not been released under sub-section 33(1)(g) of the Archives Act 1983), DIGITISED (the record exists and can be downloaded from the NAOA website) and CLOSED (the record exists but is not available for public access).
+The National Archives of Australia (NAOA) provide restricted access to public records.
+Generally, records are time sealed.
+They define their entries in several ways : NOT EXAMINED (the record exists but has not yet been assessed for public access availability), OPEN (the record exists and can be viewed at the NAOA), OPEN WITH EXCEPTION (where some information has not been released under sub-section 33(1)(g) of the Archives Act 1983), DIGITISED (the record exists and can be downloaded from the NAOA website) and CLOSED (the record exists but is not available for public access).
 Typically, the first barcode listed in references is for the soldier's service record.
 Use the barcodes to search the NAOA website for more information.
 Some NAOA entries are marked NO ENTRY FOUND to flag our unsuccessful attempts so far to find that soldier on the NAOA website.
 A `P' at the end of a photo entry (for example, NAOA_NX34283-P.jpg) is usually a photo from a digitised service record at the NAOA showing the soldier at enlistment.
 This is often the one used for any `photo of the time' displayed in profiles.
 Photos (front and side) were normally taken on enlistment and placed in the service record.